TheThingsNetwork/docs/_content/lorawan/limitations.md

 * **Phone calls** - you can do that with GPRS/3G/LTE
 * **Controlling lights in your house** - check out ZigBee or BlueTooth
 * **Sending photos, watching Netflix** - check out WiFi
-* **Geolocation / Triangulation** - you should probably use GPS for this, but we're doing our best to make it work with only LoRa.
-Might take a few years though.

 ## Sending data from a Node to your Application (uplink)